A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Problem Statement and RFF Framework

-The resulting parameters found from solving either of these optimization problems are a function of the RFF-based tasks, data quality, loss function and model architecture.
-In practice, whilst $\mathcal{P}_{\mathcal{T}}$ is unknown, it is assumed that common tasks such as SEI, EDA, RF Emitter Clustering (RFEC), amongst others are the modes of this distribution and approximate the expectation appropriately.
-Therefore, it is likely that approximate solutions to this optimization problem can be found by jointly considering many popular RF fingerprint-based tasks.
+The resulting parameters found from solving either of these optimisation problems are a function of the RFF-based tasks, data quality, loss function and model architecture.
+In practice, whilst $\mathcal{P}_{\mathcal{T}}$ is unknown, it is assumed that common tasks such as SEI, EDA and RFEC, amongst others, are the modes of this distribution and approximate the expectation appropriately.
+Therefore, it is likely that approximate solutions to this optimisation problem can be found by jointly considering many popular RF fingerprint-based tasks.

-The joint optimization problems introduced here are analogous to multi-modal joint embedding learning techniques \cite{wang2023image,radford2021learning, alayrac2022flamingo}, though here the intuition is on solving different tasks in the multi-task learning (MTL) sense \cite{sener2018multi, zhang2021survey,caruana1997multitask}, rather than enriching the RF representation via multi-modal data.
-Both formulations are multi-objective optimization problems that serve multi-task learning \cite{sener2018multi} and are a generic approach towards learning RF fingerprint representation spaces via data-driven methods.
+The joint optimisation problems introduced here are analogous to multi-modal joint embedding learning techniques \cite{wang2023image,radford2021learning, alayrac2022flamingo}, though here the intuition is on solving different tasks in the multi-task learning (MTL) sense \cite{sener2018multi, zhang2021survey,caruana1997multitask}, rather than enriching the RF representation via multi-modal data.
+Both formulations are multi-objective optimisation problems that serve multi-task learning \cite{sener2018multi} and are a generic approach towards learning RF fingerprint representation spaces via data-driven methods.